CoderMonkey1956/deckcraft-refabricated/README.md

 # Additional Info
 As you may have noticed, im pretty bad with Github and Modpacks (I had to do a lot of Googleing while making this) so any help is greatly appreciated!

+Apparently "reforged" means it's made for the(Neo)Forge mod loader.
+I ditn't know that when I was making this, this is for Fabric